Philipp-Neubauer/fastinR/README.md

 Disclaimer
 ----------
-This repository is still in development and will be updated frequently to eliminate bugs and add improvements.
+This repository is still in development and will be updated **in**frequently to eliminate bugs and add improvements.
 Please [file an issue](https://github.com/Philipp-Neubauer/fastinR/issues?milestone=1&state=open) if you find a bug or have a suggestion, that way it is visible to other users/contributors and progress on the bug/issue can be traced.

 Install
 -------